Jan Baudouin de Courtenay: Contribution to linguistics

 His work had a major influence on 20th-century linguistic theory, and it served as a foundation for several schools of phonology.
 He was an early champion of synchronic linguistics, the study of contemporary spoken languages, which he developed contemporaneously with the structuralist linguistic theory of Swiss linguist Ferdinand de Saussure.
 Among the most notable of his achievements is the distinction between statics and dynamics of languages and between a language (an abstract group of elements) and speech (its implementation by individuals) – compare Saussure's concepts of langue and parole.

-Together with his students, Mikołaj Kruszewski and Lev Shcherba, Baudouin de Courtenay also shaped the modern usage of the term "phoneme" (Baudouin de Courtenay 1876–77 and Baudouin de Courtenay 1894), which had been coined in 1873 by the French linguist A. Dufriche-Desgenettes who proposed it as a one-word equivalent for the German Sprachlaut.
-His work on the theory of phonetic alternations may have had an influence on the work of Ferdinand de Saussure according to E. F. K. Koerner.
+Together with his students, Mikołaj Kruszewski and Lev Shcherba, Baudouin de Courtenay also shaped the modern usage of the term "phoneme" (Baudouin de Courtenay 1876–77 and Baudouin de Courtenay 1894), which had been coined in 1873 by the French linguist Antoni Dufriche-Desgenettes who proposed it as a one-word equivalent for the German Sprachlaut.
+His work on the theory of phonetic alternations may have had an influence on the work of Ferdinand de Saussure according to Ernst F. K. Koerner.

 Three major schools of 20th-century phonology arose directly from his distinction between physiophonetic (phonological) and psychophonetic (morphophonological) alternations: the Leningrad school of phonology, the Moscow school of phonology, and the Prague school of phonology.
 All three schools developed different positions on the nature of Baudouin's alternational dichotomy.
 The Prague School was best known outside the field of Slavic linguistics.
 Throughout his life he published hundreds of scientific works in Polish, Russian, Czech, Slovenian, Italian, French and German.